fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 ## Headless classes

-Each UI component is paired with a corresponding headless class built from the sharable building blocks and logic.
+Each UI component is paired with a corresponding headless class built from the building blocks.
 This headless class is in charge of managing the attributes, the behavior, keyboard navigation, accessibility etc.

-You can use these headless classes directly with the `choco` action.
-The [preprocessor](/guides/preprocessor) takes care of everything for you.
+You can use these headless classes directly with the `choco` action: the [preprocessor](/guides/preprocessor) takes care of everything for you.
 Here's an example using the headless `ToggleButton` class to create an unstyled toggle button:

 <Demo file="./headless.svelte" value="code" />